NESTCollaboration/nest/README.md

 "photon_times.txt" in the user's build directory with S1 and S2 top/bottom PMT arrival times for each event.
 If useTiming=2, approximated e-trains will be included for the output events.

-The script, "PulseShape.cpp", in the "examples" directory will take the photon_times.txt output, and calculate pulse shape parameters for each event in the file.
+The script, "pulseShape.cpp", in the "examples" directory will take the photon_times.txt output, and calculate pulse shape parameters for each event in the file.
 This must be compiled separately from the other NEST executables.

 <a name="loop"></a>